-Combining exercise and economics in the study of childhood obesityNovember 5th, 2012 in Overweight and Obesity /
+Combining exercise and economics in the study of childhood obesityNovember 5, 2012 in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—The medical costs of obesity for the current cohort of children and adolescents in Maine could reach an estimated $1.2 billion over the next 20 years, according to a new study by a University of Maine economist.